 I am a research geophysicist in the Geomagnetism Program of the U.S. Geological Survey (USGS).
-My work, often accomplished in collaboration with colleagues, is focused on: 1.
+My work is focused on: 1.
 Using geomagnetic monitoring data and magnetotelluric survey data to evaluate geoelectric hazards of concern to the electric-power grid industry.
 2. Statistical analysis of the rare occurrences of intense magnetic storms.
 3. Analysis of historical records of past magnetic storms and their impacts.
+Much of my work is accomplished in collaboration with colleagues.

 The March 1940 superstorm